 Dualistic ideology Shapes your thinking in black and white absolutes, and this becomes a prison of thought.
 It also creates a philosophical conflict for Western theology, and these are Abrahamic Religions (1) of Semitic origin, Judaism, Christianity, and Islam.

 Therefore, Western religion is “mitigated dualism.”
 It means you have two Supreme Beings.
 In this way, you can have a primary and lesser God.
-But it also means everything evil is done with the permission of the primary God.
+But it also means the superior god accomplishes evil by proxy through the inferior god.
 These actions occur through natural disasters or by causing (possessing) people to perpetrate evil.

-This type of circular logic the bedrock of Persian and Assyrian mythology and was adopted by Western religion.
-Western religion is the result of the re-branding of Assyrian, Egyptian, Persian, and Babylonian mystery religions.
+This type of circular logic the bedrock of Persian and Assyrian mythology.
+Western organized religion elected to keep it along with all the other contradictory superstitions.
+Western religion is nothing more than the re-branding of Assyrian, Egyptian, Persian, and Babylonian mystery religions.
 But they did so without considering the implications.

 So, even if you aren’t a follower of one of these religions, you still feel the influence of their colossal social reach.
-As of 2005, 54% (3.6 billion people) of the world’s population is aligned with the Abrahamic religions (2).
+As of 2005, 54% (3.6 billion people) of the world’s population ascribes to one sect of the Abrahamic religions (2).
 About 32% follow other religions, and 16% have no organized religion.
 Their level of influence in your life depends upon how integrated you are into their paradigm.
 They use powerful brainwashing tools to attract and integrate people into these paradigms.